moderndatacompany/dataos.info/docs/learn/dp_foundations2_learn_track/build_pipeline/index.md

 ???
 "Show YAML Template"
     ```yaml
-    # Important: Replace 'xx' with your initials to personalize and distinguish the resource you’ve created.
+    # Important: Replace 'abc' with your initials to personalize and distinguish the resource you’ve created.
     version: v1  # v1
     name: wf-cross-sell-data
     type: workflow